singaltanmay/cineast-wiki/Objects-Glossary.md

   "credentials": <a href="Objects-Glossary#credentials">Credentials</a>
 }
 </pre>
-* `credentials` is the credentials of an added user in cineast.
+* `credentials` are the credentials of an added user in cineast.

 ## Tag
 A tag associated with an object.